kitschpatrol/mdat/readme.md

 ### Implementation notes

 This project was split from a monorepo containing both `mdat` and `remark-mdat` into separate repos in July 2024.

+Run `pnpm bench` to compare performance against `test/benchmarks/baseline.json`.
+Run `pnpm bench:baseline` to refresh the saved results using Vitest 5's benchmark format.
+Both commands support filters such as `-t loadConfig`; refreshing a filtered subset preserves the other baselines.
+Use the same machine and Node.js version for meaningful comparisons.

 ## Maintainers